-The Launch event at Claire de Rouen on Saturday 16 October will also present the newly published The Emergence of 'Extremism': Exposing the Violent Discourse and Language of 'Radicalisation' (Bloomsbury, 2021) by Rob Faure Walker.
-Pre-sale copies will be available on the day.
+The Launch event at Claire de Rouen on Saturday 16 October also presented the newly published The Emergence of 'Extremism': Exposing the Violent Discourse and Language of 'Radicalisation' (Bloomsbury, 2021) by Rob Faure Walker.
+Pre-sale copies were available on the day.

 Dr Rob Faure Walker is a Researcher at SOAS and ESRC Fellow at UCL.
 His gained his PhD in Critical Realism and Critical Discourse

 Analysis at UCL (2016-2019).
 His thesis involved an investigation into the discursive conditions that have enabled UK counter-